cjdbarlow/Part-One/bispectral-index.md

  This breaks the EEG signal down into the sine waves used to produce it.
  * A histogram of each frequency is plotted
  * As anaesthesia deepens, lower frequencies begin to dominate
  * The **spectral edge frequency** is the frequency greater than 95% of the frequencies in the compressed spectral array
+* Conherence
  It is an indicator of anaesthetic depth, but not of drug concentration.
-* Multivariate logistic regression of EEG features that correlate with clinical levels of sedation
-* Initial validation on a cohort of healthy volunteers, not undergoing surgery
-* Use of four frontotemporal EEG monitors

 ##Pros
 * Reduced anaesthetic awareness in high risk patient groups